 DIGITAL CAMERA IMAGE NOISE, PART 2

-Understanding the noise characteristics of a digital camera will help you know how noise will influence your photographs.
-The following sections discuss the tonal variation of noise, "chroma" and luminance noise, and the frequency and magnitude of image noise.
+Knowing the noise characteristics of a digital camera can help avoid any image quality surprises.
+The following sections discuss how image noise varies according to color or "chroma," luminance, intensity and size or spatial frequency.
 Examples of noise variation based on ISO and color channel are also shown for three different digital cameras.

 Noise not only changes depending on exposure setting and camera model, but it can also vary within an individual image.
 For digital cameras, darker regions will contain more noise than the brighter regions; with film the inverse is true.